adamsilver/fdpb/03-Book-A-Flight.md

 #### Date picker component

-Having detected support, we'll need to design the date picker itself.
+Having detected support, we need to design the date picker component itself.

 How it might look:

 ![Date widget](./images/date-widget.png)

-A run down of the design and behaviour:
+Notes:

-- Use big buttons for good tap targets.
-Fine motor skills.
+- Use big buttons making it easy to tap with a finger or mouse.
 - When displaying the calendar, display it inline below the text input.
-Overlays are complicated beasts that obscure parts of the screen, so we'll want to avoid those and keep things simple.
-Also on mobile, a dialog is a bit of an anti-pattern as the estate available to the overlay is often less than utilising the main page itself.
+Dialogs obscure other parts of the interface.
+On mobile, a dialog is an anti-pattern in some respects because it takes up the entire screen.

-- Hitting the previous month should show the previous month and select the first day of that month.
-Same for hitting next month.
+- Pressing *previous* shows the previous month and selects the first day of that month.

-- Some date pickers will allow users to jump to the next and previous years.
-For most airlines though, they only offer flights within the next 12 months.
-Following the lead here, there is no need to provide this functionality.
+- Pressing *next* shows the next month and selects the first day of the month.

-- Once focus is set on the grid, the user can use arrow keys to move about to select a date.
-We avoid making the cells part of the tab sequence as it's too much for users to wade through.
+- Once focus is on the grid, the arrow keys allow the user to move freely between days and weeks.

-- When focussed within the Date Picker, pressing `escape` should hide it.
+- The days are not part of the standard tab sequence because this would make it hard for those who want to leave the date picker.

-- Pressing enter/space should select the date and close the picker.
+- When the date picker is in focus pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.

-- Make back/previous buttons to be naturally focusable.
+- Pressing <kbd>enter</kbd> or <kbd>space</kbd> selects the date and hides the picker and moves focus to the text box.

 HTML: